xsorifc28/Android-NativeOpenCV/README.md

 ### Template project for running OpenCV 3.1.0 Native on Android.

 This template project will allow you to run native OpenCV code on Android devices via the JNI.
-This project already includes the OpenCV Android Java library as a seperate module.
+This project already includes the OpenCV Android Java library as a separate module.

 ### Prerequisites: